Image

 Illinois law treats violent crime cases as public-safety priorities.
 That means prosecutors push for tough bond conditions, seek prison time, and ask for enhancements when the facts allow.

 Even before trial, you may face protective orders, travel limits, and constraints that affect work and family.
-Getting a violent crimes lawyer in Jefferson County, IL involved early increases your chances of protecting your rights and securing the best possible result.
+The earlier a violent crimes lawyer in Jefferson County, IL gets involved, the more opportunities there are to protect your rights and obtain the best possible outcome in your case.

-Examples Violent Crime Charges We Defense in Jefferson County, IL
+Examples of Violent Crime Charges We Defend in Jefferson County, IL

 • Sexual Assault / Aggravated Criminal Sexual Assault: sexual acts by force or when a person can’t consent.
 Aggravation can include a weapon, serious injury, or multiple offenders.